-How is Epilepsy Treated?
+How is Epilepsy Treated in Children?

 An early detection and timely treatment is extremely important in controlling Epilepsy in children.
 Once a child is diagnosed, anti-epileptic drugs (AEDs) may be prescribed to help control seizures.
 In some cases, brain surgery may be performed to remove the damaged area or to install an electrical device that can help control seizures.
-Some important facts:

-•Statistics show that in almost 70% of newly diagnosed cases, seizures can be completely controlled with regular medication.
+- Statistics show that in almost 70% of newly diagnosed cases, seizures can be completely controlled with regular medication.

-•According the World Health Organization, medication can be discontinued in nearly 70% of children after 2-5 years of successful treatment.
+- According the World Health Organization, medication can be discontinued in nearly 70% of children after 2-5 years of successful treatment.

-•Prolonged use of AEDs may have side effects and may impact the child’s learning and memory.
+- Prolonged use of AEDs may have side effects and may impact the child’s learning and memory.

-•Sudden unexpected death in epilepsy (SUDEP) is very rare, but is one of the risk factors in Epilepsy.
+- Sudden unexpected death in epilepsy (SUDEP) is very rare, but is one of the risk factors in Epilepsy.

-Caring for a Child with Epilepsy
+How to Care a Child with Epilepsy

 During a Seizure